Zenwolf/kanso/README.md

 Since Kanso manages a single state for the entire application, your UI will need to accept this object and use it as you see fit.
 There are several ways you can do this.

 ### Leverage the App#render function
 By default, the `App#render` function does nothing.
 You can override the `App#render` function to call your UI.
-This function is called after app data has changed and after all change listeners are called.
+This function is only called after app data has changed and all change listeners have completed.

 _Example of overridding App#render and using app api:_